Follow TV Tropes

 • Black Eyes of Crazy: Shows this whenever she does something questionable, usually with a Slasher Smile.

-• Body Horror: Has the same curse as Keitarou on her left hand.
+• Body Horror: She has the same curse as Keitarou on her left hand, causing her nerves to grow outside of her skin.

 • Childhood Friend Romance: She's been in love with Keitarou since the they were kids, with the two becoming an Official Couple early into the story.

-• Clingy Jealous Girl: While she doesn't mind Keitarou interacting with other women, the moment there's a possibility someone is interested in him, she angrily stares at Keitarou to affirm their relationship.
+• Clingy Jealous Girl: While she doesn't mind Keitarou interacting with other women, the moment there's a possibility someone is interested in him, she silently pressures Keitarou to affirm their relationship.

-• Cool Big Sis: She acts an understanding older sister figure towards her cousin Yayoi, with the two confiding their personal issues with each other.
-Both also tend to tend towards silly antics.
+• Cool Big Sis: She acts as an understanding older sister figure towards her cousin Yayoi, with the two confiding their personal issues with each other.
+Both also tend towards silly antics.

-• Cute and Psycho: She is ecstatic at the chance of meeting the supernatural, and she's willing to manipulate Keitarou into meeting Yayoi in order to use his abilities to help attract ghosts.
-There's also the various stalker-ish things she does, like a filling her room with photos of Keitarou and numerous spying equipment.
+• Cute and Psycho: While Eiko acts like a sweet and loving girlfriend to Keitarou, she is ecstatic at the chance of meeting the supernatural and almost gets turned on by the mere idea of her and Keitarou getting almost killed by ghosts on a nearly daily basis.
+There's also the various stalker-ish things she does, like filling her room with photos of Keitarou and numerous spying equipment.

 • Extreme Libido: Her first reaction to visiting a haunted love hotel is to stare at Keitarou and pressure him to go to one with her.